May They Be One

 Overcoming the tendency toward a “beige Catholicism”

-One of my favorite ideas to borrow from Bishop Robert Barron, the auxiliary bishop of Los Angeles,...
+One of my favorite ideas to borrow from Bishop Robert Barron, is his notion of battling what...